 - Magnetic resonance imaging scans can pinpoint which parts of a person's brain become more active when they engage in particular types of thinking, and making up a lie on the spot causes different areas to "light up" than relating things from one's memory.
 Note that this is only true of lies being invented at the time the test is being administered; a long-term deception still in progress, or a lie that's been thoroughly planned out in advance, may produce a similar pattern of activity to a genuine recalled memory.

-- A zig-zag of sorts: In 1993, then-President Bill Clinton called up KMOX in St. Louis (1120 AM) and said on-air, "After I get off the phone with you, Rush Limbaugh will have three hours say whatever he wants and I won't be able to defend myself.
+- In 1993, then-President Bill Clinton called up KMOX in St. Louis (1120 AM) and said on-air, "After I get off the phone with you, Rush Limbaugh will come on and have three hours to say whatever he wants and I won't be able to defend myself.
 There's no truth detector."
 Limbaugh came on shortly after and said, "We don't need a truth detector.
 I am the truth detector."